Please see the additional note at the bottom of the post.

 Professional trainers who use prong collars do not fit them loosely around the neck.
 In the photo below, I have followed a professional’s instructions and fitted the prong in the closest approximation I can achieve on a stuffed toy.
 On a real dog, it would probably be even a bit higher and closer to the ears.
 (Also, some trainers put the leash attachment on the right side of the dog’s neck instead of the back so it is next to them when the dog is in heel position.)

 First, note that the prongs are putting pressure on the neck without a force being applied by the leash.
 The force from the tight fit is roughly equivalent on all the prongs, including those in the front of the dog’s throat, where the trachea is loacated.
 You can see this on the small diagram to the right.
 We can emulate this setup with a tightly fitted flat collar.
 The comparison would be equivalent to our first example, with the pressure being about 155 times more per square inch on the prong collar.

 In addition, the prong collar includes a slip chain.
-(You can see it in the top photo.)
+(You can see it in the first photo in this post.)
 Depending on how the leash is connected to the chain, the handler can apply a snap of the leash—a “correction”—that can pull the ends of the collar together and further tighten the prongs.
 This force is distributed over more of the prongs than when the dog is pulling forward, because there is are lateral forces created by the slip chain.
 I have not drawn this scenario because there are so many variables.
 It is a dynamic force.
 It would likely distribute more pressure on the back prongs than a dog pulling forward, but less even distribution than is caused by the tight collar itself.
 But remember, the forces from a correction, or of a dog pulling, are added to the already tight collar with all its prongs pressing inward.